yog3shmandg3/yog3shmandg3.github.io/publications.md

 <div class="empty_subtitle"></div>
 {% endif %}

-### 2018
+### 2019
+- **Opportunistic Beamforming in Wireless Network-on-Chip**.
+S. Abadal, A. Marruedo, **A. Franques**, H. Taghvaee, A. Cabellos-Aparicio, J. Zhou, J. Torrellas, E. Alarcón.
+To appear in the International Symposium on Circuits and Systems, Sapporo, Japan, May 2019.

 - **Replica: A Wireless Manycore for Latency-Critical Data**.
 V. Fernando, **A. Franques**, S. Abadal, S. Misailovic, J. Torrellas.
-To appear in the 24rd ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), Providence, USA, April 2019.
+To appear in the 24rd ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), Providence, USA, April 2019. [(PDF)](/docs/ASPLOS_2019_Replica.pdf)

+### 2018
 - **Millimeter-Wave Propagation within a Computer Chip Package**.
 X. Timoneda, S. Abadal, A. Cabellos-Aparicio, D. Manessis, J. Zhou, **A. Franques**, J. Torrellas, E. Alarcón.
 Proceedings of the ISCAS ’18, Florence, Italy, May 2018. [(PDF)](/docs/ISCAS_2018_CompPackage.pdf)